Saeco: History

 The Saeco brand belongs to the Dutch electronics company Philips since July 2009.

-In 2017 Philips sold the Saeco Professional division (also with the Gaggia brand) to N&W Global Vending SpA, an Italian Bergamo based company leader in vending machines for drinks and snacks, born in 2000 from the integration of Necta and Wittenberg and controlled by a US fund, Lone Star.
+In 2017, Philips sold the Saeco Professional division (also with the Gaggia brand) to N&W Global Vending SpA, an Italian Bergamo based company leader in vending machines for drinks and snacks, born in 2000 from the integration of Necta and Wittenberg and controlled by a US fund, Lone Star.
 The production of professional coffee machines is carried out in the historical site of Gaggio Montano near Bologna.
 The domestic coffee machine division remains in the Philips group.
-In November 2017 N&W changes its name to Evoca Group.
+In November 2017 N&W changed its name to Evoca Group.